 * The definition of an OIRM trainee is a graduate student, post-doc, research associate and/or technician currently working in the lab of an OIRM principal investigator.

 ‡ The definition of a SCN trainee is a graduate student, post-doc, research associate and/or technician currently working in the field of stem cells and regenerative medicine in a Canadian lab.

-Details of the OIRM / SCN Travel Award and Application Procedure:
+Details of the OIRM / SCN Award and Application Procedure:

-This OIRM / SCN travel award provides financial assistance for OIRM / SCN trainees to attend the RNA-Seq Analysis Workshop, May 7-9, 2018, organized by Dr. William Stanford, Dr. Ted Perkins and Gareth Palidwor at the Ottawa Hospital Research Institute.
+This OIRM / SCN award provides financial assistance for OIRM / SCN trainees to attend the RNA-Seq Analysis Workshop, October 16-18, 2019, organized by Dr. William Stanford, Dr. Ted Perkins, David Cook and Gareth Palidwor at the Ottawa Hospital Research Institute.

 - Reimbursement will be processed following the workshop and in accordance with the OIRM Travel Policy or the SCN Travel Booking & Reimbursement Policy (policies will be provided to the selected applicants).

 - Accommodation during the course will be provided for trainees not based in Ottawa.
 Two trainees of the same gender may be required to share a room.

 - Both the OIRM award and the SCN award will also cover the workshop registration fee (paid directly to the organizers).